genomic-medicine-sweden/nallo/docs/output.md

 ### Sambamba

-[sambamba depth](https://lomereiter.github.io/sambamba/) run in the `region` mode is used to summarize coverage information which can be used together with [chanjo](https://github.com/Clinical-Genomics/chanjo) for coverage analysis.
+[`sambamba depth region`](https://lomereiter.github.io/sambamba/) is used to summarize coverage information when `--sambamba_regions` is provided.
+The output BED file can be used together with [chanjo](https://github.com/Clinical-Genomics/chanjo) for coverage analysis.

 | Path                                                     | Description                        |
 | -------------------------------------------------------- | ---------------------------------- |